 Isn't it cool?
 You enter the password you just created, and enjoy reading or editing your PDF.

-Now let's check out the main menu to see a preview of the file.
-This app is really on the ball about security.
-Those locks won't let us see even the preview without the password.
+Now let’s check out the main menu to see a preview of the file.
+This PDF Expert for Mac is really on the ball about security.
+Those locks won’t let us see the preview without the password.

 Having proved the point, do you now want to change the password or make a super secure file back to an ordinary one?
 You can remove password in PDF in seconds.